amanraj209/os-multithreaded-server/README.md

 - `git clone https://github.com/amanraj209/os-multithreaded-server.git`
 - Install Maven
 - Run WebServer.java using terminal or any IDE
-- To install maven dependencies, run `maven install`.
+- To install maven dependencies, run `mvn install`.
 - To load test the server with 1000 users concurrently, run `mvn verify`.

 ## License and Copyright